ArlinearEd/arlinear-quiz-api-demo/README.md

 # Arlinear Quiz API Demo
 AI Quiz Generator is an interactive web application built using Next.js, designed to create customized quizzes.
 It leverages the powerful quiz API provided by arlinear.com, offering a wide range of features including quiz generation based on subject, language, and uploaded files.
-- Dynamic Quiz Generation: Create quizzes on various subjects and languages.
+- **Dynamic Quiz Generation**: Create quizzes on various subjects and languages.
-- File Upload Support: Ability to generate quizzes from uploaded files.
+- **File Upload Support**: Ability to generate quizzes from uploaded files.

-- API Integration: Utilizes arlinear.com's quiz API for robust and diverse quiz options.
+#### Documentation
+For more detailed information about the API and its features, visit the [Quiz API documentation](https://arlinear.gitbook.io/documentation/).

-### Installation
+## Installation
 To set up the demo on your local machine:

 1. Clone the repository